thaysom22/gitpod-full-template-dec2020/TESTING.md

 * When neither difficulty level is selected and 'start game' button is clicked - error message is displayed and modal remains visible and unchanged.
 * When either player name is left blank AND neither difficulty level is selected, when 'start game' button is clicked - two error messages are displayed and modal remains visible and unchanged.
 * When player names between 1 and 10 characters are entered and a difficulty leve is selected, when 'start game' button is clicked, the welcome modal hides with no error messages and the main gamebaord is visible.
-* When start game button is hovered over with mouse or focussed with keyboard it exhibits a grow-rotate effect and a shrink effect when move/keyboard is pressed.
+* When start game button is hovered over with mouse or focussed with keyboard it exhibits a grow effect and a shrink effect when mousee/keyboard is pressed.
+* When mouse cursor is hovered over all elements of welcome modal, the appropriate tool tip appears for user accessibility.

 **Info popover**

+* When info button is pressed, a pop over containing instructions appears clearly on page, is readable on all device sizes and scrollable and the info button is still visible.
+* When info button is pressed again, the popover closes and the welcome modal is visible exactly as before popover was opened.

 **Modal footer**

+*